 At Soul City Arts, we harness the power of creativity to connect communities and inspire change.
 Our wide-ranging program includes immersive art installations, community events that spark dialogue, and live performances that call on us to reflect on our own narratives. – using art as a force for transformation and connection.

-Why is an arts organisation delivering a food market, you may wonder?
+Why has an arts organisation delivered a food market, you may wonder?
 We chose to take on this challenge as we feel strongly in our communities being presented in the best form.
 We are storytellers and use the arts to present in incredible ways.
 Delivering Ramadan Streets, we felt would be a unique opportunity, not just to create an experience around food, but to bring people together through this cultural experience.

-Being a cultural experience, we have been developing a series of films behind the scene entitled ‘Ramadan Diaries’ which will be showcased during the event, with the community speaking on their reflections of Ramadan, that will be projected directly onto the walls overlooking the car park at night.
+Being a cultural experience, we developed a series of films entitled Ramadan Diaries, which were showcased during the event.
+In these films, the community shared their reflections on Ramadan, projected directly onto the walls overlooking the car park at night.

 Halal Food Festival have come on board supporting with Ramadan Streets.